warte67/SDOM/docs/progress.md

 - Add a short migration note in the changelog describing the rename and any Lua compatibility considerations.
 - Label and IDisplayObject Constructor Defaults should include IDisplayObject defaults and the InitStruct defaults.
 Verify and Fix.
 Pattern may be within the Label::Label(sol::table& config)

 ---
-# Here’s a concise checklist for tomorrow’s work:

-## IDisplayObject Property & Lua Binding Audit

-**Goals:**
-- Ensure all properties are initialized in both constructors (`InitStruct` and `sol::table`).
-- Expose all properties to Lua via `DisplayHandle` using the new identifier conventions.
-- Use `snake_case` for properties and `lowerCamelCase` for functions in both C++ and Lua.
-- Verify inheritance: derived types in Lua should inherit all properties and functions from `IDisplayObject`.

-**Steps:**
-1. **Audit Constructors:**
-   - Review both constructors and ensure every property is initialized.
-   - Add missing properties and document with comment blocks.

-2. **Audit Lua Bindings:**
-   - In `_registerLuaBindings`, bind every property to the handle.
-   - Use `snake_case` for property names in Lua.
-   - Ensure all public functions are bound with `lowerCamelCase`.

-3. **Test Inheritance:**
-   - In Lua, create derived types and verify they inherit all properties and functions.
-   - Add a simple Lua test script to check property/function access.

-4. **Update Documentation:**
-   - Document the conventions and inheritance expectations in the README and code comments.

-5. **Refactor for Consistency:**
-   - Rename properties and functions as needed to match conventions.
-   - Add helper lambdas for backward compatibility during transition.

----